 Its only disadvantages are that it does not cut off automatically when a designated pressure is reached, and you're not supposed to leave it running for longer than 8 minutes.
 However, when I turned it off after 8 minutes the tyre had reached 40 psi from flat.
 It's noisy and vibrates quite a lot, but certainly does the job!
 I made a slight modification to the wiring; I cut off the end of the cigarette lighter adaptor, and used this connector for my electric gloves harness.
 By doing this I have a connector which not only has its own on/off switch but can be used both for the electric gloves and to power the Slime pump.

 I'd personally steer clear of using the Slime liquid tyre sealant though.
-One other thing - I don't think much of the little tyre pressure gauge you get with the Slime electric tire pump.
+One other thing - I don't think much of the little tyre pressure gauge that came with the Slime electric tire pump.
 It's fine for emergency use, but I wanted something more substantial.
 I therefore bought a more accurate gauge.
 It's easy to read, comes with its own protective case (although it's shock-resistant anyway), and the accuracy is ANSI grade B. It also features a pressure release button which can be useful if you've slightly overdone the tyre pressure!
 (Edit 2021: the Slime compressor now has an in-built pressure gauge).

-With this gauge, the reading is guaranteed, and I use it weekly - not only on my Pan.
+With this gauge, the reading is accurate, and I use it weekly - not only on my Pan.